1994rstefan/udacity-nd004-fsnd-logs-analysis/README.md

 This is the "logs analysis" project for the Udacity Full Stack Nanodegree Program.

 # Project setup
+## General
 Copy `config.ini.dist` to `config.ini` and insert appropriate content.

 Run the `logs-analysis.py` script to get the statistics.

+## DB setup
+You can use the provided Docker environment or set it up manually.
+For the Docker environment see below.

+For manual setup you need a running PostgreSQL server which can be reached by the system which should run the analyser.
+Demo data is provided inside the `./docker-env/postgres/newsdata.zip` file.
+Unzip it and import the SQL file into Postgres.

 # Docker environment setup
 Rename all *.deploy files inside the docker-env folder and insert appropriate content.